 - Reference Materials: In collaboration with the National Institute of Standards and Technology (NIST), a soluble yeast protein extract reference material and software metrics tool (to monitor the performance of liquid chromatography-mass spectrometry systems) were developed.
 This, along with its publicly available reference datasets, provides a foundation for laboratories to benchmark their own performance, improve upon current methods, and evaluate new for technologies.

 - Community Resources: Well-characterized antibody reagents with data from standardized processes were made publicly available to the research community online at the Antibody Portal.
+Another community resource are plasma samples.
+Here, clinical plasma samples were collected from approximately 1,700 patients undergoing breast biopsies.

 More information related to the reconstructed biomarker pipeline and other key research outputs are available in the 2009 CPTC Annual Report, to download click here.